logwet/hotpotato/README.md

 * `GRASS` - If you haven't touched grass (short or tall, the kind that you have to shear) in the last 5 seconds, you die.
 * `BREAK` - If you haven't broken a block in the last 5 seconds, you die.
+* `PLACE` - If you haven't placed a block in the last 5 seconds, you die.

 ## Setup